Benjamin Kunkel

-Benjamin Kunkel (born December 14, 1972, in Colorado) is an American novelist and political economist.
+Benjamin Kunkel (born December 14, 1972) is an American novelist and political economist.

 He co-founded and is a co-editor of the journal n+1.

-His novel, Indecision, was published in 2005.
+His novel Indecision was published in 2005; and Utopia or Bust: A Guide to the Present Crisis, and Buzz: A Play & My Predicament: A Story, were published in 2014.

 Background and education

-Kunkel was born in Glenwood Springs, Colorado, and grew up raised by hippie parents in Eagle, Colorado, formerly a cow town and now a town for commuters to Vail, Colorado.
+Benjamin Kunkel was born in Glenwood Springs, Colorado, and grew up raised by hippie parents in Eagle, Colorado, formerly a cow town and now a town for commuters to Vail, Colorado.
 He was educated at St. Paul's School in Concord, New Hampshire.

-Kunkel studied at Deep Springs College in California, graduated with an A.B. from Harvard University, and received his MFA in Creative Writing at Columbia University.
+He studied at Deep Springs College in California, graduated with an A.B. from Harvard University, and received his M.F.A. in Creative Writing at Columbia University.

 Career

-In addition to regularly writing for The New York Times, Kunkel has written for the magazines Dissent, The Nation, The New York Review of Books, The London Review of Books, The Believer, and The New Yorker.
+In addition to regularly writing for The New York Times, Kunkel has written for the magazines Granta, Dissent, The Nation, The New York Review of Books, The London Review of Books, The Believer, and The New Yorker.

 Kunkel has written multiple short stories and book reviews for the print journal he started with friends from college and graduate school, n+1.
 In the Fall 2004 issue, he published the short story "Horse Mountain," about an aging man.
 In the Spring 2005 issue, he published a review of J.M.
 Coetzee's works, imitating Coetzee's then-recent novel Elizabeth Costello.
 In the Fall 2005 issue, he published a short story "Or Things I Did Not Do or Say," about a man determined to kill another man.